kubestellar/kubeflex/docs/users.md

 ## Install KubeFlex on an existing cluster

-You can install KubeFlex on an existing cluster with nginx ingress configured for SSL passthru, or on a OpenShift cluster.
+You can install KubeFlex on an existing cluster with nginx ingress configured for SSL passthru and port 9443, or on a OpenShift cluster.
 At this time, we have only tested this option with Kind and OpenShift.

 ### Installing on kind